Iamnotaspy/Iamnotaspy/README.md

 [LinkedIn](https://www.linkedin.com/in/jacob-gallagher-2947521b7/)

-Below of a selection of the games and projects I worked on during my degree.
+Below is a selection of the games and projects I worked on during my degree.

 ___________________________________________________________________________________________________________________________________________________________________________________